ptc-iot-sharing/ThingworxVSCodeProject/README.md

 [Petrisor Lacatus](https://github.com/stefan-lacatus), who had the original idea of using `tsc` to create Thingworx entities.
 This uses some definitions and ideas from [MonacoEditorTWX](https://github.com/ptc-iot-sharing/MonacoEditorTWX).

+# Disclaimer

+The Thingworx VSCode Project is not an official Thingworx product.
+It is something developed to improve the life of a Thingworx developer and he needs to understand that it is not supported and any issues encountered are his own responsability.

 # License

 [MIT License](LICENSE)